chinumca/weatherApp/Readme.md

 * Table will get update once data is updated.
 * Recent updated currency pairs will be always at the top of the table.
 * Not aware of unit testing, so no unit test is done.
-* observer design pattern is not implementd.
+* observer design pattern is implementd.
-* view is passed to model. so model will update the view as soon as data is updated.